oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 ## Summary
 The Sovereign Controls addons consists of two documents:
-- **This** document, an implementation of [Oracle Cloud Infrastructure Sovereign Cloud Principles](https://docs.oracle.com/en-us/iaas/Content/Resources/Assets/whitepapers/oracle-sovereign-cloud-principles.pdf) document, covering the Sovereign principles that can be used to meet local regulatory requirements using Landing Zone.
+- **This** document, expands on [Oracle Cloud Infrastructure Sovereign Cloud Principles](https://docs.oracle.com/en-us/iaas/Content/Resources/Assets/whitepapers/oracle-sovereign-cloud-principles.pdf) document, covering the Sovereign principles that can be used to meet local regulatory requirements using Landing Zone.
-- The [implementation guide](./implementation.md) covering the steps to extend the existing LZ with the Sovereign Controls addon.
+- The Sovereign [implementation guide](./implementation.md) covering the steps to extend the existing LZ with the Sovereign Controls addon.
 In the following sections in order to simplify the example of Sovereign LZ we take an example of a German customer who wants to implement Sovereign controls, however these principles can be used by any customer to meet local regulations.

-TODO: rephrase the two points

 ## Principle 1.
 Location
 [OCI *realms*](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) are physical boundary of a cloud offering acompanied by possible different operations team and possibly a part of a different Oracle legal entities depending on the offering. *Realms* consist of multiple *regions*, dedicated networking and control plane resulting in a complete isolation of different realms.
 Regions within a realm are be located in multiple physical locations.
 Each *region* has one or more *availability domains (AD)*.
 AD is bound to a specific data center.
 When customer subscribes to OCI Cloud a new [*tenancy*](https://docs.oracle.com/en/cloud/foundation/cloud_architecture/governance/tenancy.html) is created in a contractually agreed *realm*.
 A _tenant_ is logical boundary creating isolated evnironment for each customer.
 A _tenant_ is by default subscribed only to the [Home Region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm), however with required policies *Tenancy* can subscribe to all available regions within the realm (subject to service limits).
 This can be controlled using Sovereign Landing Zone Addon using policies below.
 In our example of a German customer with mandate to keep data within EU Sovereign Cloud eu-frankfurt-2 region and can limit their tenancy data locations to this region and prevent storing data in any other region.